MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 	![Picture 17](../images/dp-300-module-02-lab-33.png)

-1. Within Azure Data Studio save the notebook from File menu (either Save or Save As) to the D:\Labfiles\Deploy Azure SQL Database location (create the folder structure if it does not exist).
+1. Within Azure Data Studio save the notebook from File menu (either Save or Save As) to the **C:\Labfiles\Deploy Azure SQL Database** path (create the folder structure if it does not exist).
+Make sure the file extension is **.ipynb**

 1. Close the tab for the Notebook from inside of Azure Data Studio.
 From the File Menu, select Open File, and open the notebook you just saved.
 Observe that query results were saved along with the queries in the notebook.